siunam321/CTF-Writeups/HeroCTF-v5/Web/Drink-from-my-Flask-1/README.md

 That being said, we can use the `update()` method to save some characters!

-However, I don't wanna go that route!
+However, I don't wanna go through that painful route!

 **Do you still remember we have reflected XSS in `/adminPage` with the JWT's `role` claim?**